One product. Three doors.

 glass-break.com

 The other side door.
-Direct line to AWS Lambda in the US, no Fastly in the path.
+Direct line to the AWS box in the US, no Fastly in the path.
 Keeps the AWS-end-to-end story whole when the front door is down.

 How traffic flows